AfshinJalili/grokking-algorithms/README.md

 - All algorithms are implemented as I learn them from the "Grokking Algorithms" (Second Edition) book
 - Each implementation includes practical examples and my understanding of the concepts
-- Code follows modern JavaScript/TypeScript best practices
+- Code follows modern JavaScript/TypeScript and Python best practices
 - Focus is on understanding rather than optimization (though efficient implementations are preferred)
 - This is a work in progress - new chapters and algorithms will be added as I continue reading